ADOPTING FROM A CARING PLACE

 Yes, there is a required adoption fee for each dog adopted.
 A Caring Place must charge an adoption fee to recoup a portion of the cost we incur for veterinary care provided to the dogs in our adoption program.
 Our veterinarians have raised their prices again and we are forced to raise our adoption fee to cover as much of our veterinary expenses per dog.

 These adoption fee includes, at a minimum, the following veterinary care for each dog:

 - testing for Heartworm Disease;

-Many of the dogs receive additional veterinary care including dentals, ear or skin infection treatment, radiographs, heartworm disease treatment, surgery, orthopedic care, and medications.
-Because adoption fees usually do not cover the cost of the veterinary care put into the animals, we are always in need of additional monies.
+In addition to the above vetting, some of our dogs receive additional veterinary care including blood panels, dentals, ear or skin infection treatment, medications, treatment for infections, radiographs, heartworm disease treatment, surgery, or even orthopedic care.
+Because adoption fees most often do not cover the cost of the veterinary care put into the dogs, we are always in need of additional monies.
 Please consider making a donation to help us help the animals.

 *Adoption fee subject to change.